 Garam Masala contains different ingredients, which each of them contains many health benefits. : cardamom, ginger, fennel, black pepper, cumin, cinnamon, cloves and nutmeg.

-Our versatile mix is a traditional staple Indian one and contains: cardamom, ginger, fennel, black pepper, cumin, cinnamon, cloves and nutmeg.
+Our versatile mix is a traditional staple Indian one and contains coriander, cardamom, ginger, fennel, black pepper, cumin, cinnamon Ceylon and Cassia, cloves, and nutmeg.

 Coriander, also known as cilantro, is an incredibly popular herb due to its versatility in a variety of cuisines.
 The leaves impart a fresh sweet lemony taste which counters the heat of many Asian and Indian dishes.
 The leaves are usually associated with Asian food especially in Thai and Indian cuisine as well as being popular in Mexican, Spanish and Portuguese cooking.